 There is no doubt that in today's environment children need the skills and tools for using the Internet safely and responsibly.

-The European Commission set out a European Strategy for a Better Internet for Children in 2012.
-The Strategy aims to give children the digital skills and tools they need to fully and safely benefit from what the Internet has to offer.
+The European Commission set out a European Strategy for a better Internet for children.
+The strategy aims to give children the digital skills and tools they need to fully and safely benefit from what the Internet has to offer.
 It also aims to unlock the potential of the market for interactive, creative and educational online content.

 - stimulating the production of creative and educational online content for children as well as promoting positive online experiences for young children;